ETHOS-Labs-LLC/BYOS/docs/build_your_own.md

 mkdir BYOS && cd BYOS
 ```

-Once in the BYOS directory, you are going to need to create the file what will run your simulated satellite.
+Once in the BYOS directory, you are going to need to create the file that will run your simulated satellite.
 Using your text editor of choice, create the file **sat.py**.
 If you are following along, you can use the following command to use the text editor **nano**:

 ```
 nano sat.py